McQuiddy History, Family Crest & Coats of Arms

 McQuiddy is a very old Scottish name that may even date back to the Dalriadan tribe of Scotland's western coast and Hebrides islands.
 It comes from Veaty.
 Mac means son of.
 MacVitti, therefore, means son of Vitti.
 Over time, the spelling of the name has changed, which is why the MacVitti is descended from Veaty.

 The surname McQuiddy was first found in Ayrshire, and Galloway where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland to determine the rate of taxation of their subjects.

 Early History of the McQuiddy family

-Another 239 words (17 lines of text) covering the year 1685 is included under the topic Early McQuiddy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McQuiddy research.
+Another 97 words (7 lines of text) covering the years 1560, 1574, 1627, 1685 and 1686 are included under the topic Early McQuiddy History in all our PDF Extended History products and printed products wherever possible.